 RailPlane might have followed shortly thereafter but the 2008 meltdown delayed further development.

 It is only now that the economic climate is ready for this sort of project.
 Over this past year the focus of the work has been the design and modeling of the rail fabrication technology.
 This has emerged as two distinctly different methods.
 The first, which is the one shown on this website, is the automated first-world version.
-The second, which will be available for public viewing shortly, is the simpler technique, but one that requires more labor and therefore suitable for less developed countries.
+The second is a simpler technique, but one that requires more labor and therefore suitable for less developed countries.